Facebook Inc (FB) to Pull WhatsApp Off IBM Cloud Servers

 According to a CNBC article this afternoon, social media juggernaut Facebook Inc (NASDAQ:FB) is making arrangements to move the WhatsApp messaging service off of cloud servers hosted by International Business Machines Corp.
 (NYSE:IBM) and onto its own bank of data centers instead.

-This decision could have a major effect on both companies, as well as FB stock and IBM stock, too.
-Those effects, however, will be in direct opposition to one another.
+However, the effects of this decision will likely be minimal for both companies, and negligible for FB stock and IBM stock as well, even though those effects will be in direct opposition to one another.

-For IBM, WhatsApp is one of the company’s five largest cloud service customers and has been described as the “poster child” for the IBM cloud.
+Earlier today, some other news outlets reported that WhatsApp is one of IBM’s five largest cloud service customers and described the messaging service as the “poster child” for the IBM cloud.

+However, an IBM representative told me this afternoon that WhatsApp is not actually one of the company’s top five clients.
+She said:

+Contrary to what some of the stories are saying, WhatsApp is not a “top 5” cloud client at IBM – not even close.
+We have many multi-million and even some billion dollar cloud clients, including US Army, Wal-mart, BMW, American Airlines, Lufthansa, Emirates, Workday, Chubb, AT&T, Wanda, Etihad, Maersk and many more.

-Losing the WhatsApp account could likely have a negative impact on IBM’s bottom line, depending on exactly what percentage of cloud revenue is being derived from the company’s largest accounts.
+So, losing the WhatsApp account could have a negative impact on IBM’s bottom line, but considering that list of other cloud clients it’s likely to be almost insignificant, at least from a financial perspective.

-Facebook, on the other hand, stands to gain quite a bit from this decision.
+Facebook, on the other hand, stands to gain a bit from this decision.
 Apparently, “Facebook was spending nearly $2 million per month on the IBM cloud,” according to an unnamed source for CNBC.

 That means once the transition to FB’s own cloud servers is complete, the company could realize as much as $24 million per year in savings (not considering, of course, the potential costs associated with maintaining the WhatsApp data on Facebook-owned servers).